Jordon Mutch: Crawley Town

 On 2 March 2023, Mutch resumed his career in English football with League Two club Crawley Town, on a contract until the end of the season.

+In June 2024, Mutch returned to Australia to sign for NPL Queensland side Gold Coast Knights.

 International career

-He made his debut for the England under-17 team in July 2007, aged only fifteen-and-a-half, against their Icelandic counterparts.
+Mutch made his debut for the England under-17 team in July 2007, aged only fifteen and a half, against their Icelandic counterparts.

 Called into the England under-19 squad as a late replacement for Tottenham Hotspur's Dean Parrett, Mutch made his debut on 2 March 2010 as a half-time substitute in a friendly against the Netherlands under-19s which finished as a 1–1 draw.
 His England under-20 debut came in February 2011, in a friendly defeat to their French counterparts.

 Not included in the England under-21 squad originally selected for two friendlies in March 2011, Mutch was called up as a late replacement for the second match after several players were released to their clubs.
 He made his debut as an 83rd-minute substitute as England lost 2–1 to their Iceland counterparts.